AyanShekhar/ayancam/README.md

 ## High level security camera

-High level security camera made with Python by Ayan SHekhar and can detect any burglar.
+High level security camera made with Python by Ayan Shekhar and can detect any burglar.
 Concept is that when a motion is happening around, it could capture 2nd frame of the motion.